dantesbytes/devicify-app/README.md

 ## 🔒 Private Project

-Devicify is currently a private project under active development.
-Access is limited to authorized personnel and partners.
-If you're interested in learning more or potentially partnering with us, please reach out to our team.
+private project under active development.If you're interested in learning more or potentially partnering with us, please reach out to our team.

 ## 📞 Contact